dipak-01/E-commerce-Website/README.md

 - Browse through the extensive range of sneakers available on the website.
 - Click on any item to view detailed information and add it to your cart.
 - Build a personalized wishlist of your favorite sneakers, allowing you to save and revisit them later.
-- Create an account with ease to enjoy personalized recommendations, order history tracking, and a seamless checkout process.
+- Create an account with ease to enjoy personal profile features letting you update your profile, order history tracking, and a seamless checkout process.
 - Proceed to checkout and complete your purchase with ease.
 - Discover the unmatched comfort and style that our sneakers provide, enhancing your everyday experiences with every step.